kubukoz/smithy-playground/README.md

 ## Usage

-1. Get the extension from [Marketplace](https://marketplace.visualstudio.com/items?itemName=kubukoz.smithy-playground) or build from source (instructions below).
+1. Get the extension from [Marketplace](https://marketplace.visualstudio.com/items?itemName=kubukoz.smithy-playground)
 2. Make sure you have Coursier available on the PATH as `cs`
 3. Create a file, `smithy-build.json`.
 Example: